 Tell students they will have 25 minutes to gather resources.
 They will then have 30 minutes to build their homes.
 Tell them their first task is to gather resources and decide who uses which tool, who gathers which resources, and how they allocate their resources during the building process.

-7. After 25 minutes, tell students to stop gathering resources and meet at their intended building location to decide on how they will build their home.
-[Depending on the length of your class period, you may want to stop here and continue next time you meet.
+Each team should choose four iron tools to be used by the team communally.
+Emphasize to them that they are not allowed to make their own tools.
+Disable tool/weapon crafting, if possible.
+Give each team 2 furnaces and 1 crafting table.
+Tell students to stop gathering resources and meet at their intended building location to decide on how they will build their home.
+Depending on the length of your class period, you may want to stop here and continue next time you meet.

 Each student should write a reflection on the uses of productive resources in their team project.
 Have students complete the Reflection section of Building a Home.